tenzir/tenzir/doc/vast.1.md

 Synopsis:

-  *import* *format* [*spawn-arguments*]
+  *import* *format* [*arguments*]

-Imports data on standard input and send it to locally running node.
-This command is a shorthand for spawning a source, connecting it with an importer, and associating standard input of the process invoking *import* with the input stream of the spawned source.
+Imports data in a specific *format* on standard input and send it to a node.
+This command is a shorthand for spawning a source locally and connecting it with an importer from a node.
+All *arguments* get passed to *spawn source*.

-Because *import* always reads from standard input, *-r file* has no effect.
+Note that *import* implicitly specifies *-a*, and *-r file* has no effect because it the process always reads from standard input.

 ### export